 The app can be disabled if you find it too intrusive (an icon remains on-screen whenever you're playing) but the streaming function is actually quite useful, and we came away impressed with how thoughtfully Asus has integrated such a feature.

 - Hexa-core chip and 4GB of RAM deliver smooth performance

 - Solid benchmark results

 The ZenPad 3S 10 has a hexa-core MediaTek MT8176 chipset beating at its heart, which uses two 2.1GHz ARM Cortex A72 cores and four 1.7GHz ARM Cortex A53 cores.
 A PowerVR GX6250 GPU – capable of hitting speeds of 700MHz – handles the graphical side of things, while 4GB of RAM is included to keep things ticking along as smoothly as possible.

-All of this means that in general day-to-day use, the ZenPad 3S 10 is as silky-smooth as Android tablets get.
+All of this means that in general day-to-day use, the ZenPad 3S 10 is was as silky-smooth as Android tablet got at launch and still holds up now.
 Moving around the UI is a painless experience with no lag or delay, even when moving between apps.
 The device boots quickly too, and at no point did we ever find ourselves wishing for extra processing muscle.

 While MediaTek's chipsets don't have the reputation of Qualcomm's, the MT8176 is more than capable of providing a fast user experience.

 In the Geekbench 4 benchmark, the ZenPad 3S 10 scored 1558 in the single-core test and 3709 in the multi-core test.
 In the AnTuTu benchmark, it achieved a score of 76089.
 In 3DMark's Ice Storm Unlimited graphics test, Asus' tablet managed a 14550 rating, putting it slightly ahead of the Samsung Galaxy Tab S2.